 The story follows Sylvie (Tessa Thompson), a young woman who spends her days watching TV and listening to music while working at her father’s record shop.
 She isn’t entirely directionless, but her future isn’t too bright as she is engaged to be married to a man she isn’t crazy about.
 Then in walks saxophone player Robert (Nnamdi Asomugha), who is immediately smitten with the slightly aloof but playful Sylvie.
-The two clearly have chemistry and would make for a great pairing, but certain factors stand in their way and ultimately separate them until they are fated to meet again.
-They spend a sultry summer together, while Sylvie’s cousin Mona Lisa (Aja Naomi King) and Robert’s fellow bandmate Chico (Regé-Jean Page) tag along.
+The two have chemistry and would make for a great pairing, but certain factors stand in their way and ultimately separate them until they are fated to meet again.
+They spend a sultry summer together while Sylvie’s cousin Mona Lisa (Aja Naomi King) and Robert’s fellow bandmate Chico (Regé-Jean Page) tag along.

 Sylvie’s Love is a delightful romance that will surely make you sigh and swoon as these two extremely attractive people inch closer and closer to the happy ending they deserve.
-It is also a triumph for Black cinema, in that this is a period drama that is not weighted down by the dark history that continues to plague us.
+It is also a triumph for Black cinema in that this period drama is not weighted down by the dark history that continues to plague us.
 It is a reprieve from the constant presence of our pain, and instead, it is a lavish production that celebrates the beauty of love and Black lives.

 Sylvie’s Love is available to stream on Prime Video December 23, 2020